 - Painting in the context of Fine Arts class, Michael Riedel

-- Painting class with cross-media alignment, Anne Speier
+- Painting and printmaking, Anne Speier

 - Installation and Space class, Joachim Blank